Skip to main content

 Atezolizumab (Tecentriq) and durvalumab (Imfinzi) target the PD-L1 protein.
 Blocking this protein can help boost the immune response against cancer cells.
 This can shrink some tumors or slow their growth.

-Atezolizumab can be used along with the targeted drug bevacizumab (Avastin) as the first treatment for liver cancer that cannot be treated by surgery or that has spread to other organs.
+• Atezolizumab can be used along with the targeted drug bevacizumab (Avastin and other brand names) as the first treatment for liver cancer that cannot be treated by surgery or that has spread to other organs.

-Durvalumab can be used with another immunotherapy drug tremelimumab (Imjudo) as the first treatment for liver cancer that cannot be removed with surgery.
+• Durvalumab can be used with the immunotherapy drug tremelimumab (Imjudo – see below) as the first treatment for liver cancer that cannot be removed with surgery.

 These drugs are given as an infusion into a vein (IV), typically once every 2, 3, or 4 weeks.
-Atezolizumab (as Tecentriq Hybreza) can also be given as an injection under the skin (subcutaneously) over several minutes, typically once every 3 weeks.
+Atezolizumab (as Tecentriq Hybreza) can also be injected under the skin (subcutaneously) over several minutes, typically once every 3 weeks.

 These drugs are given as an intravenous (IV) infusion, typically every 2, 3, 4, or 6 weeks.

-Ipilimumab (Yervoy) and tremelimumab (Imjudo) are other types of drugs that boost the immune response, but they have a different target.
+Ipilimumab (Yervoy) and tremelimumab (Imjudo) are immune checkpoint inhibitors with a different target.
 They block CTLA-4, another protein on T cells that normally helps keep them in check.

-Tremelimumab (Imjudo) can be used with another immunotherapy drug durvalumab as the first treatment for liver cancer that cannot be removed with surgery.
-It is given as an intravenous (IV) infusion once every 4 weeks.
+• Tremelimumab can be used with durvalumab (see above) as the first treatment for liver cancer that can’t be removed with surgery.
+It is given as an intravenous (IV) infusion, typically once every 4 weeks.

-Ipilimumab can be used in combination with nivolumab to treat liver cancer that has previously been treated (such as with the targeted drug sorafenib).
+• Ipilimumab can be used with nivolumab (see above) to treat liver cancer, typically after other medicines have been tried (such as the targeted drug sorafenib).
 This drug is given as an intravenous (IV) infusion, usually once every 3 weeks for 4 treatments.

 Possible side effects of checkpoint inhibitors